32x32/spaghescript/README.md

 ## SpagheScript
-Opensource SpagheScript based CodeIgniter for building an Anime and Manga website network for everywhere
+Opensource SpagheScript CMS based on CodeIgniter for building an Anime and Manga website.

+> Warning: This script has a lot of bugs, and it is not recommended to using this as production site.

 ## Copyright and License
 Copyright 2015 Spaghetti-san